 But it was this period, as a pupil of Blessing Foundation College in Benin City that I also discovered one small part of me.
-I found myself in the habit of tearing out center pages of my notebook, which I somehow managed folding in into squares of 16 parts.
-And then I’ll number each parts, title the first page and draw on them.
-I’ll literally be able to tell and retell the stories behind those drawings to Excel and my other “subscribed” classmates even though all there was on those papers were drawings, awkward very unprofessional drawings, without dialogues.
-I’d started my own little Comic Books Collection.
-Go figure!
+I found myself in the habit of tearing center pages out of my notebooks, which I somehow managed folding into squares of 16 parts.
+And then I’ll number each part, title the first page and draw on them.
+I’ll literally be able to tell and retell the stories behind those drawings to Excel and my other “subscribed” classmates even though all there was on those papers were drawings—awkward very unprofessional drawings, without dialogues.

 “I’ve always loved writing, but having an impact on people is the best reward.”Dan Lok